 Second is Eatigo.
 Because why pay full price at a restaurant when you can get up to 50% off.
 Perfect for date nights and to try new places.

 I looked for a while for the best apps and tools to organize my work.
-I finally decided to keep it simple and use as less apps as I could.
+I finally decided to keep it simple and use as fewer apps as I could.

-I use Google Drive for all my documents, spreadsheet, writings and even photos and videos now.
+I use Google Drive for all my documents, spreadsheets, writings, and even photos and videos now.
 I've got a paid membership for 200go that cost me 99฿ per month.
 And it's perfect.

 Right now I wouldn't switch back to Windows for the world.
 I'm not an Apple fanboy, I never owned an iPhone but the Macbook Pro is perfect to work.
 Everything is smooth, easy to do, it doesn't crash, it's reliable and the battery is great.
 It's 4 years old but still perfect even when I use it 12 hours a day.

-Fitbit have for now the best smartwatches for people who train and have an Android phone.
-It tracks steps, exercise, heart rate and sleep and that's pretty much everything I expect from it.
+Fitbit has, for now, the best smartwatches for people who train and have an Android phone.
+It tracks steps, exercise, heart rate, and sleeps and that's pretty much everything I expect from it.

-Gopro have the best camera for people like me.
-It's easy to use, fit in your pocket and solid af.
+Gopro has the best camera for people like me.
+It's easy to use, fit in your pocket, and solid af.
 My only regret is I don't use it enough.

 What I use for my website ?

-Having a blog is more of a passion than a really to make money, at least when you get started, so you don't want to throw too much money there.
+Having a blog is more of a passion than a way to make money, at least when you get started, so you don't want to throw too much money there.

-WordPress is perfect for your blog as it's free, easy to use, full of plugins to do almost everything and have a huge community.
+WordPress is perfect for your blog as it's free, easy to use, full of plugins to do almost everything, and has a huge community.
 For anything from blogging to e-commerce, in 95% of cases, it's the best option.

 Don't make the mistake to get the cheaper hosting you can get.
-Pick a competitive one like Siteground that have decent performances to start hosting your websites.
-Then invest in better package or hosting when you start to get serious traffic.
+Pick a competitive one like Siteground that has decent performances to start hosting your websites.
+Then invest in better packages or hosting when you start to get serious traffic.